jimm/www-ellisislandband-net/schedule.md

 ## Upcoming

-* **March 11th, 2022** *The Shebeen of Black Rock*, 2652 Fairfield Ave,
+* **March 11th, 2022** &ndash; *The Shebeen of Black Rock*, 2652 Fairfield
-  Bridgeport, CT.
+  Ave, Bridgeport, CT.
 8:30 PM.
 Actually, last time we were at The Shebeen we started around 8:15 because everybody was so excited to have a great time!

+* **May 7th, 2022** &ndash; Ellis Island Acoustic (Tim and Jim) will be at the *Rach's Hope PJ Gala 2022*, Penfield Pavilion, Fairfield, CT.
+  [Rach's Hope](https://www.rachshope.org/).
+Food, auctions, and music.

+* **May 21st, 2022** &ndash; *Brooklawn Country Club*'s "Kick Off for
+  Summer" party.
+500 Algonquin Rd, Fairfield, CT.

 * **September 10th, 2022** &ndash; Look for Ellis Island at Stratford's LincolnParkPalooza!